-There are over 600 licensed raffles and lotteries, according to the Gambling Commission, generating over £831m in sales in the year up to March 2020.
-Of this, £367m went to good causes, a 10.7% increase on the previous year.
+According to the Gambling Commission, there are now over 600 licensed raffles and lotteries, who generated a sum of over £831m in sales in the year up to March 2020.
+Of this, £367m went to good causes - a 10.7% increase on the previous year.

 The most widely used forms of prize-led fundraising are raffles and lotteries.
 Others include, but are not limited to; scratch cards, event-based draws, free prize draws and tombola.
 We’re focusing on raffles and weekly lottery for the purposes of this blog.

-Set objectives and build a plan.
 No programme will be successful if we don’t know what we’re trying to achieve.
 Be clear on your prize-led fundraising objectives, strategy and approach.
-Have a plan.
+Have a plan, referring to charity fundraising trends where possible.
 Use your budget wisely by focusing on the areas which will best deliver to your objectives.

-Invest for long-term returns.
-Prize-led fundraising does not exist in a vacuum and it does not run itself.
-By investing your time and budget into your raffle and/or weekly lottery programmes you will ensure you get long-lasting returns.
+Prize-led fundraising does not exist in a vacuum, and it does not run itself.
+By investing your time and budget into your raffle and/or weekly lottery programmes, you will ensure you get long-lasting returns.

-Test to learn and improve.
 Testing means you will continuously improve your programmes.
-Simple changes can often reap large rewards.
+Simple changes can often reap large rewards!
 Integrate a test into every campaign and act on significant results.

 The value of raffle continues to rise over the years.
 2020 has seen a significant increase in average gift and response rate with ROI for 0-12m raffle segments above 6:1 on average and average gifts exceeding £20.